Ares-Developers/Ares-docs/new/killingdrivers.rst

 :tagdef:`[Warhead]KillDriver.Owner=enumeration - civilian,special,neutral`
   Specifies the house the units are assigned to.
 Defaults to :value:`special`.
 :tagdef:`[Warhead]KillDriver.KillBelowPercent=float`
-  Specifies the percentage of health a unit can not exceed to have its driver killed by a :tag:`KillDriver=yes` warhead.
+  Specifies the percentage of health a unit cannot exceed to have its driver killed by a :tag:`KillDriver=yes` warhead.
 A unit above this health level is only damaged and the driver is not killed.
 Defaults to :value:`100%`.
 :tagdef:`[Warhead]KillDriver.Chance=float - percentage`